rooseveltframework/semantic-forms/README.md

 ## Float label inputs

 The float label input pattern is notoriously difficult to implement in a fashion that doesn't degrade HTML semantics or accessibility.
 This pattern library implements a solution that solves that problem.
 Your label doesn't need to be a sibling of your input like with other implementations.
-This implementation also has a custom clear field driven by SVG embedded in the CSS.
+This implementation also has a custom clear button for each input.

 ### Example